 - The user also needed all of his calendar entries imported

 - Outlook’s data files are not PST, so not portable enough to move to other platforms (if needed)

-This process is geared toward Google’s Mail (including Gmail and G Suite Mail) and Outlook 2011, though you can expect this process to be quite similar in different platform and applications.
-If you pickup any differences than what I’ve discussed here, please let me know in the comments and I’ll update this post.
+This process is geared toward Google’s Mail (including Gmail and G Suite Mail) and Outlook 2011, though you can expect this process to be quite similar in different platforms and applications.
+If you pick up any differences from what I’ve discussed here, please let me know in the comments and I’ll update this post.

 This is a great place to start.
 Getting contacts out of Outlook is done from the “File -> Export..” menu item.
 Choose the Delimited File option and export the file.

 Since this file is tab-delimited and Google’s Mail requires a comma-delimited (CSV) format, you’ll need to open this file up in an application like Excel and clean it up.
 For my example of about 2000 contacts, 20% of the contact data was either invalid or needed to be cleaned up.
 This was an extra 2 hours of effort.

 Importing the cleaned up CSV file is done from your Google Contacts interface (on the left side of the screen).
 If you currently have contacts in your account, I would suggest that you delete them all and do a fresh import.